ruberVulpes/ProtestPi/README.md

         * This is optional and will default to `US`
 1. Reboot the Raspberry Pi
     * `sudo shutdown -r now`
+1. Done!
+    * The Rocket.Chat server and WiFi will now start everytime the Raspberry Pi is powered on
+        * The Rocket.Chat server may take a minute to be usable after startup

 You should now be able to connect a WiFi device to your Raspberry Pi's wireless access point.
 Once connected navigate to `http://192.168.4.1:3000` to get to the Rocket.Chat server.